gitlabhq/omnibus-gitlab/doc/update.md

 -Uvh gitlab-ce-XXX.rpm` (for Centos/Enterprise Linux).
 After the package has been unpacked, GitLab will automatically:

-- stop all GitLab services except the databases (Postgres and Redis);
+- stop all GitLab services;
-- create a backup (skipping the Git repositories);
+- create a backup (using your current, old GitLab version)
-- run `gitlab-ctl reconfigure`, which will perform any necessary database migrations;
+- run `gitlab-ctl reconfigure`, which will perform any necessary database migrations (using the new GitLab version);
 - restart the services that were running when the upgrade script was invoked;

 If you do not want the above steps to be performed automatically please run the